Mike Smith (guitarist): Limp Bizkit

 In late 2001, Limp Bizkit was left without a guitar player due to the departure of Wes Borland.
 The entire ordeal of choosing a new guitarist was taken very slowly, with various options taken into consideration.

 Initially, a nationwide audition, entitled "Put Your Guitar Where Your Mouth Is," was carried out to find a guitarist for the band, but nobody was chosen out of the thousands of participants.

 Smith had known members of the band previously, as they were friends with Snot.
 They decided to give him a shot at the position, and in 2002, he was chosen as the band's guitarist.
 Fred wanted Mike to create a full album of songs with the band in between their performance at WrestleMania XIX and The Summer Sanitarium Tour.
 Together they wrote and recorded at least 14 songs of which 7 of them made it onto their fourth studio album, Results May Vary.

 During a warmup show at Webster Hall, NYC on July 16, 2003, Smith injured himself after landing awkwardly from a jump while performing.
 He finished playing the set with the band before leaving in an ambulance.
 He was later diagnosed with a pinched nerve.

 Mike toured with the band throughout 2003 and the first half of 2004.
-When it was time for the band to return to the studio and record new music, Smith showed little interest.
-In August 2004, Limp Bizkit and Mike Smith parted ways.
-To this day both parties kept very quiet on the issue.
-In 2009, Limp Bizkit bassist Sam Rivers said in an interview that "We really wanted to work with Mike but he just wasn't where we needed him to be".
+Upon returning home to the US, Smith abruptly quit Limp Bizkit.
+Despite attempts from the band to have Smith rejoin the band in the studio to record new music, he showed little interest.
+In August 2004, Limp Bizkit announced that they had parted ways with Mike Smith.
+To this day both parties have kept very quiet on the issue.
+In 2009, Limp Bizkit bassist Sam Rivers stated in an interview that "We really wanted to work with Mike but he just wasn't where we needed him to be".